Nigeria

 Corporate - Taxes on corporate income

-The CIT rate is 30% for large companies (i.e. companies with gross turnover greater than 100 million Nigerian naira [NGN]), assessed on a preceding year basis (i.e. tax is charged on profits for the accounting year ending in the year preceding assessment).
+The CIT rate is 30% for large companies (i.e. companies with gross turnover greater than NGN100 million or fixed asset of more than N250m), assessed on a preceding year basis (i.e. tax is charged on profits for the accounting year ending in the year preceding assessment).

 Investment income paid by a Nigerian resident to a non-resident is sourced in Nigeria and subject to WHT at source, which serves as the final tax.

-In respect of business profits, a non-resident company (which is not tax resident in a treaty country) that has a fixed base or a permanent establishment (PE) in Nigeria is taxable on the profits attributable to that fixed base.
-Non-resident digital companies (which are not tax resident in a treaty country) that have a significant economic presence (SEP) will be subject to income tax in Nigeria on profit attributable to the taxable presence in Nigeria.
+In respect of business profits, a non-resident company (which is not tax resident in a treaty country) that has a taxable nexus in Nigeria is taxable on the profits attributable to that taxable presence.
+Non-resident digital companies (which are not tax resident in a treaty country) that has a significant economic presence (SEP) will be subject to income tax in Nigeria on profit attributable to the taxable presence in Nigeria.

 A foreign entity involved in digital transactions will be deemed to have created an SEP in Nigeria and is therefore liable to tax if it: